deepdarshan21/deepdarshan21/README.md

 # Hi there, I'm Deepdarshan <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="40px">
+A third year BTech(CSE) student from SMVDU, who is very passionate know and learn about new Technology and Inventions.

 <!--
 **deepdarshan21/deepdarshan21** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.